Take-YourTime/Operating-System/README.md

 O.S. course data in NSYSU (National Sun Yat-sen University).

 This repository contains four programming assignments from the Operating System course.
-Each assignment focuses on a different core OS concept implemented on Minix3 or as a standalone C/C++ program.
+Each assignment focuses on a different core OS concept implemented on Minix3 or as a standalone C program.

 ---